vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 **Find ways to incorporate more alumni stories**

+## Opening: The Big Picture
 ### Objectives
-* Understand the purpose of cold outreach and networking in regards to your job search
-* Discuss how to leverage the network you have to find new relationships
-* Implement strategies to write effective outreach emails, researching Meetups to speak at, and brainstorming ideas for a technical blog post
+*

 ### Looking Ahead
-At the end of the module, you'll be expected to submit a job search action plan in your portfolio review

-#### Option 1: Cold Outreach
+In your Module 4 portfolio review, you'll be expected to:

+* Submit your [job search action plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md) to discuss at the review
+* Give your condensed elevator pitch version of your professional story at the review

+You'll also be expected to present your Turing Story, which will be a lightning talk of sorts to describe your Turing journey.
+Slides are encouraged but optional

+### Professional Development Support Groups & Coaches

+[Reference these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/guidelines_for_support_groups.md) to get your group going on the right track.

+## Strategies & Tools
+### Outreach

+### Networking & Branding

+### Technical Interview Prep

+### (Perceived) Barriers to your Job Search

+### Closing: Break into Groups

 Start to meet others in the industry through informal research conversations.
 How do you meet them?
 Send them a cold outreach email and then set up a coffee meeting.
 To fulfill this deliverable, provide a synopsis of 6 cold outreach interactions following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_deliverable_guidelines.md) by **Monday of Week 5**

-#### Option 2: Speak at a Meetup
+#### Speak at a Meetup
 Many Meetups are interested in having new people come speak to their communities, and beginner's tracks are the norm at many major Meetups.
 Contact the Meetup organizers, propose a talk idea (this can be about anything!), and get on their list.
 If you start to make this habit, organizers will begin to contact *you* when they need someone to fill in.
 This is a great opportunity to meet people and help out local meetups.
 To complete this deliverable, submit a gist by **Monday of Week 5** listing:

 * Which Meetup you spoke at/will be speaking at and why you chose that Meetup
 * Your talk outline (1-2 paragraphs)
 * 3-4 sentences on how you hope to utilize this talk to help you in your job search

-It's okay if the Meetup hasn't happened by the deliverable deadline, but we'd like to see documentation that you've prepared to give this talk.

-#### Option 3: Write a Technical Blog Post and Promote it Through Your Network
+#### Write a Technical Blog Post and Promote it Through Your Network
 If writing is more your style, you can choose to write a blog post about something you've learned during your time at Turing.
 In the blog post, we'll be looking to see:

 * How you communicate technical details